 Aid & Development

 Students are introduced to the partner organization that they will be working with on their service learning project and spend the day understanding the mission of the organization and the needs they are addressing.
 The students then participate in a workshop to discuss what projects would be most feasible and beneficial to design and deliver in partnership with the local organization.
 They are then introduced to a community partner whose work supports social and economic sustainability rural communities.
 Through their discussion, students gain insight on the key factors of sustainable community development.
 In the afternoon, they break up into small focus groups to interview community members to idéntify community needs and resources to support the Community Action Project (CAP).
-Students end the day with their first English Tutoring sessions at one of the local schools in Constanza!

 Working Like a Local / Global Business